If you’re looking to improve your golf game, one of the most critical pieces of equipment you can buy is a putter.

-There are three main types of putting strokes – straight back and through, arcing, and side-slinging.
+There are three main varieties of putting strokes – straight back and through, arcing, and side-slinging.
 Let’s take a closer look at each one:

-- Straight Back and Through: The most common type is the straight back and through putting stroke.
+- Straight Back and Through The most common variety is the straight back and through putting stroke.
 This stroke involves taking the putter back in a straight line and then swinging it through to the target.

 - Arcing: The arcing putting stroke involves taking the putter back in an arc and then swinging it through to the target.
 This stroke is best suited for golfers who have a slow putting tempo.